Gemino: Practical and Robust Neural Compression for Video Conferencing

 \subsection{Model Design}

-\NewPara{Architectural Elements.} To understand our model design, we compare different model architectures at the receiver that are used to reconstruct the target frame from the sender.
-Specifically, we compare (1) a \emph{pure upsampling} approach from LR target features with no pathways from an HR reference frame (only \sfboxed{C} in \Fig{detailed model diagram}), (2) conditional super-resolution (SR) conditioned only on \kp-based warped HR features (\sfboxed{B} and \sfboxed{C} in \Fig{detailed model diagram}), (3) \TheSystem, conditional SR with both HR warped (\kp-based) and non-warped encoded features (\Fig{detailed model diagram}), (4) \TheSystem, conditional SR with both HR warped and non-warped encoded features, but uses RGB features instead of \kps to generate its warping (\sfboxed{A}, \sfboxed{B}, \sfboxed{C} with a modified RGB-based motion estimator from \Fig{detailed model diagram}).
-All approaches resolve a decompressed VP8 128$\times$128 frame at \SI{15}{Kbps} to its full 1024$\times$1024 resolution, and the visual metrics are averaged across the 25 videos in our dataset.

-\Tab{model_architecture_comparison} reports the average visual quality while \Fig{model_ablation_cdf} shows a CDF of performance across all frames and videos for the four approaches. \TheSystem performs best amongst the model architectures.
-It outperforms pure upsampling on average by \SI{0.4}{dB} on SSIM and 0.04 on LPIPS.
+\NewPara{Architectural Elements.} To understand the impact of our model design, we compare \TheSystem to a \emph{pure upsampling} approach from the LR target features with no pathways from an HR reference frame (only \sfboxed{C} in \Fig{detailed model diagram}) at decompressing VP8 128$\times$128 frames at \SI{15}{Kbps} to its full 1024$\times$1024 resolution. \Tab{model_architecture_comparison} reports the average visual quality while \Fig{model_ablation_cdf} shows a CDF of performance across all frames and videos. \TheSystem outperforms pure upsampling on average by \SI{0.4}{dB} on SSIM and 0.04 on LPIPS.
 This is also visible in rows 2 and 3 of \Fig{model_ablation_strip} where the pure upsampling approach misses the high-frequency details of the microphone grille and lends blocky artifacts to the face respectively.
 This manifests as a 0.05 difference in the LPIPS of the median frame reconstruction and a nearly 0.1 difference between \TheSystem and Pure Upsampling at the tail in \Fig{model_ablation_cdf}.